mybRset/Windows-Password-Bruteforce/README.md

 # Bruteforce
 **Disclaimer!**
-For windows only.
+This bruteforce is for windows only.
+The password you are trying to dinf must be 6 consecutive numbers.
-The code you are trying to find must be six numbers.
+_Warning_: I am not responsible for any activity you do with this bruteforce.
+Please use this respectabily and in YOUR safe environement!

 ## Tutorial
 1. Download _bruteforce.bat_ and _hashlist.txt_